Toscanphoenix-de/PCBuildingSimOverclockingCalc/README.md

 https://www.java.com/de/download/

 ## Installation Process:
--Download Java and install it
+- Download Java and install it
 - Download the jar / exe file
 - Run it